tigron/password-strength/README.md

-# password-strength
+# Password Strength

-Validates a given password for its strength
+This library can calculate the strength of the password based on a given password policy.